iloveicedgreentea/GoWatchIt/readme.md

         // use an IP enabled Denon AVR to get the codec instead of querying plex
         // requires a madvr envy for now
         // much slower but more accurate as it will get the actual codec playing
         // will also compare denon and plex to ensure correct codec is playing (sometimes plex will incorrectly transcode.
-Might be a shield bug)
+Might be a shield bug) (not ready)
         "useAVRCodecSearch": false,
         "DenonIP": "",
         "DenonPort": "23",
-        // tell plex to STOP if the playing codec does not match expected "stopPlexIfMismatch": true
+        // tell plex to STOP if the playing codec does not match expected like when it transcodes atmos for no reason "stopPlexIfMismatch": true,
+        // pause until HDMI sync is finished so you dont get audio with black screen. (not ready yet) "waitforHDMIsync": false
     },
     "main": {
         "listenPort": "9999"